Blog

 5. Server verifies, settles on-chain, and returns the data

-• Scenario 3: the external client signs ERC-3009 with its own wallet.
+The external client signs the payment authorization using ERC-3009 TransferWithAuthorization with its own wallet.

 from fastapi import FastAPI